JGCRI/gcam-doc/hector.md

 **Hector Parameters**

-Hector has many parameters can be user adjusted, see the [online Hector manual](https://jgcri.github.io/hector/) for more information.
+Hector has many parameters can be user adjusted; see the [online Hector manual](https://jgcri.github.io/hector/) for more information.

 **Constraints**